Azathothas/Stars/README.md

 - [carlospolop/Gorks](https://github.com/carlospolop/Gorks)
 - [carlospolop/Leakos](https://github.com/carlospolop/Leakos)
 - [carlospolop/Pastos](https://github.com/carlospolop/Pastos)
-- [carlospolop/hacktricks](https://github.com/carlospolop/hacktricks) – Welcome to the page where you will find each trick/technique/whatever I have learnt in CTFs, real life apps, and reading researches and news.
 - [caronc/apprise](https://github.com/caronc/apprise) – Apprise - Push Notifications that work with just about every platform!
 - [castilho101/FuzzyGuard](https://github.com/castilho101/FuzzyGuard)
 - [casualsnek/cassowary](https://github.com/casualsnek/cassowary) – Run Windows Applications on Linux as if they are native, Use linux applications to launch files files located in windows vm without needing to install applications on vm.
 With easy to use configuration GUI